krgamestudios/mechaimmensewarfare.com/public_html/src/rules.md

 Pilots
 ---

 Pilots are cards representing characters in the game's storyline.
 Pilots attach to Mechas, reducing that Mecha's bandwidth cost to zero, as well as granting various different abilities and power boosts.
 Pilots must be attached to a Mecha in your entry zone.
 Once this is done, a Pilot's power and durability modifiers are immediately applied to that Mecha, and remain for as long as the pilot is attached (durability doesn't change if the Pilot is removed).
 Each Mecha can have a maximum of one attached Pilot, and each Pilot can attach to only one Mecha at a time.
 Also, you may control at most one copy of each Pilot at any time.
-If you control more than one copy of a Pilot, you must sacrifice one.
+If you control more than one copy of a Pilot, you must sacrifice them one at a time, until only one is left.

 Types of Counters
 ===